kunalj101/python_intro_hackathon/chapter2.md

   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
-## Create a list
+## Create a List

 Lists are probably the most versatile data structures in Python.
-A list can simply be defined by writing a list of comma separated values in square brackets.
+A list can be defined by writing a list of comma separated values in square brackets.
 Lists might contain items of different types.
 Python lists are mutable and individual elements of a list can be changed.

 ```{python}
 Country =['INDIA','USA','GERMANY','UK','AUSTRALIA']

 Temperature =[44, 28, 20, 18, 25, 45, 67]
 ```
-We just created two lists, one for Country names and another one for temperature.
+We just created two lists, one for Country names (strings) and another one for Temperature data (whole numbers).

 ####Accessing individual elements of a list
 - Individual elements of a list can be accessed by writing an index number in square bracket.
 The first index of a list starts with 0 (zero) not 1.
-For example, Country[0] can be used to access 'INDIA'
+For example, Country[0] can be used to access the first element, 'INDIA'
-- A range of element can be accessed by having start index and end index but it does not return the value available at end index.
-For example, Temperature[1:4] should return [28, 20, 18]
+- A range of elements can be accessed by using start index and end index but it does not return the value of the end index.
+For example, Temperature[1:4] returns three elements, the second through fourth elements  [28, 20, 18], but not the fifth element

 *** =instructions
-- Create a list of the first five odd numbers and store it in the variable odd_numbers.
+- Create a list of the first five odd numbers and store it in the variable odd_numbers
 - Print second to fourth element [1, 4, 9] from squares_list